All posts

 Phel is a creation of Jens Haase, and as he mentions on the website, “it is the result of many failed attempts to do functional programming in PHP”.
 He was looking for something with these characteristics:

-From my point, it was ending May 2020 when I finished the book Seven Languages in Seven Weeks, in which I learned a bit of Prolog, Erlang, Clojure, Haskell… I even created a repository in GitHub to store my progress over the weeks with these learnings.
+From my point, it was ending May 2020 when I finished the book Seven Languages in Seven Weeks, in which I learned the basics of Prolog, Erlang, Clojure, Haskell… I even created a repository in GitHub to store my progress over the weeks with these learnings.

 Suddenly, one day beginning of June 2020, I saw a post in Reddit’s PHP official channel, with a message of someone mentioning this “Phel” project, claiming to be a “functional programming language” written in PHP!